-In addition to the documents you file, the court needs the agency's records about the hearing and decision in your case.
-The record on appeal will include all original papers and exhibits filed with the agency, and a typed transcript of all proceedings before the agency.9
+In addition to the documents you file, the court needs the DMV's records about the hearing and decision in your case.
+The record on appeal will include all original papers and exhibits filed with DMV and electronic recordings of all proceedings before the agency.

-The court will notify the agency to prepare the agency file by a certain deadline.
-The agency must number the pages in its file, make a copy of the file, and send it to the court.
-Unless you and the agency agree otherwise, or the court orders otherwise, you must pay the agency to do this (usually in advance).10 The agency will notify you when it is ready to accept payment and how much it will be.
-Within 30 days after this notice, you must pay the agency for preparation of the record.
-If you do not, your appeal may be dismissed.11
+The court will notify DMV to prepare the agency file by a certain deadline.
+DMV must number the pages in its file, make a copy of the file, and send it to the court.
+DMV must also make a copy of the electronic recordings of the hearings to send to the court.
+Unless you and DMV agree otherwise, or the court orders otherwise, you must pay DMV to do this (usually in advance).9 DMV will notify you when it is ready to accept payment and how much it will be.
+Within 30 days after this notice, you must pay DMV for preparation of the record.
+If you do not, your appeal may be dismissed.10